 Don’t lose out on the pension when you get divorced; make sure you take advice.

-It’s been over ten years since pensions were able to be split (or shared, as it’s called in the jargon) at divorce, but it’s likely that some women are losing out because they’re not getting the right advice.
+Since the year 2000 pensions were able to be split (or shared, as it’s called in the jargon) at divorce, but it’s likely that some women are losing out because they’re not getting the right advice.
 Pensions are complicated at the best of times and some solicitors and financial advisers don’t understand how they can be split and the consequences of getting it wrong.
 If your husband or civil partner has a large pension you could lose out by thousands of pounds if you don’t get the right advice.

 How pensions can be divided

 If you want to find out about the basics of how pensions can be split, read my article called why the pension shouldn’t be overlooked during divorce.

 SAVVY TIP: The main points of the article are that the pension can be offset (which means that someone gets a greater share of other assets, such as the house, instead of a chunk of the pension), attached (which was previously called ‘earmarked’; it means that the pension isn’t divided until the person whose pension it is retires) or split at the time of divorce.